NWSL commissioner Baird resigns amid abuse scandal

 NWSL commissioner Lisa Baird has resigned amid an ongoing scandal over alleged sexual coercion by former North Carolina Courage head coach Paul Riley.

-Riley was fired by the Courage on Thursday after two of his former players alleged to The Athletic that he coerced them into having sex with him.
+Riley was fired by the Courage on Thursday after two of his former players alleged to The Athletic that he harassed them, with one saying he coerced her into having sex with him.

 All of this weekend's NWSL matches have been called off at the request of the league's players amid the fallout.